loyiv/ITP/README.md

-<h5 align="center">As LLM-based agents are increasingly deployed, they still often fail on long-horizon tasks because they cannot reliably anticipate the downstream consequences of their actions.
-This paper proposes Imagine-then-Plan (ITP), where a policy model performs multi-step rollouts in a learned world model and adaptively chooses the lookahead horizon based on goal vs. progress, then fuses imagined futures with current observations (formulated as a POIMDP) to guide decision-making; it instantiates both a training-free and a reinforcement-trained variant and reports consistent gains over strong baselines on representative benchmarks.</h5>
+<h5 align="center">Today’s LLM agents often make irreversible mistakes in long-horizon tasks because they cannot reliably look ahead.
+Imagine-then-Plan (ITP) addresses this by first using a learned world model to run an adaptive K-step imagination rollout, then selecting the action based on both the current state and the predicted future trajectory.</h5>

 ---